blackpuppy/docs/en/views.rst

     }

 And then in the element we can access the paginated posts model.
-To get the latest five posts in an ordered list we would do something like the following:
+To get the latest five posts in an ordered list, we would do something like the following:

 .. code-block:: php

     <h2>Latest Posts</h2>
+    <?php
-    <?php $posts = $this->requestAction('posts/index/sort:created/direction:asc/limit:5'); ?>
+      $posts = $this->requestAction(
+        'posts/index/sort:created/direction:asc/limit:5'
+      );
+    ?>
     <ol>
     <?php foreach ($posts as $post): ?>
           <li><?php echo $post['Post']['title']; ?></li>